THE ANGLO-SAXON OR OLD-ENGLISH

 Over the whale-path, over the tracts of the sea.
 [18]

-This no eastward dawning is, nor is here a dragon flying,
+eastward dawning is, nor is here a dragon flying,

 Nor of this high hall are the horns a burning;